What is Victim Services Huron County?

 - Must be available to be “on-call” for a minimum of 24 hours a month.
 If you are “on-call”, this means that you are available during the time you signed up for on your shift.
 You do not have to sit in an office and wait for a call, nor will you always get a call during that time as we are an ‘as needed’ service, but you do need to be accessible by phone and be able to respond or attend crisis calls as needed.

 Check out our Volunteer Application Tab under Get Involved to see the full application.

 Does Victim Services work for the Police?

-Although we are located in the OPP detachment in Clinton, we do not work for the police, as we are a not-for-profit organization.
-We have a partnership with our local police department; however, we are an independent agency.
+Although our office is located within the OPP detachment in Clinton, we do not work for the police, as we are a not-for-profit organization.
+We have a strong partnership with our local police department; however, we are an independent agency and operate as such.